PombertLab/SYNY/README.md

 ```

-To create a conda environment for syny:
+To create a conda environment for SYNY:
 ```Bash
 SYNY=$TOOLS_DIR/SYNY                ## Replace by SYNY installation directory